ShenDezhou/Chinese-PreTrained-BERT/readme.md

 ### instructions

 The Chinese mainland recommends the use of Baidu cloud download points.
 Overseas users recommend using Google download points, and the `bert_12L_cn` model file size is about**454M** and**1.3G**.
-Take tensorflow version of `bert WwM base QA, Chinese` as an example.
+Take tensorflow version of `bert WWM base QA, Chinese` as an example.
 After downloading, unzip the zip file to get the following results:
 ```
 tf_chinese_BERT_base_L-12_H-768_A-12.zip
     |- checkpoint                                           # 存盘点信息